28raining/smith-chart/README.md

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 You may not resell this tool

 # For next git merge after s-param fixes
-- Add custom reflection markers
-- custom markers can be polar
-- change black box for termination?
-1d - change bbox to rTerm
-- parallel rlc to series rlc (different merge!)
-- can tooltip be changed to not re-render graph
-2d1 - measure Rs and Rl across frequency
-2 - S22 plot Rin and Rout like Steve Arr's sit
-- when tol + fspan, make the gray markers gray
-- Add noise figure and stability circles later
-- Series RLC should be named parallel RLC
--- test ESL as it's broken rn
-- let user plot gain without adding .s2p?
-- show gain circles input but gray out when no .s2p
-- link to TRGMC
-- Add stability circles
 - comment on youtuber wolfs page
-- Store s-parameter if it's under 10 lines long
-- recheck displays on smaller devices
 - add links to end produce from tutorials (can ensure they work in future!)

 ## #####################